Types of life insurance

 Types of Life Insurance - Term

-Term life means that the benefits are available during a certain period of time.
+Term life means that the benefits are available during a certain period.
 For example, a 20-year term life insurance policy would require premium payments each month or year for 20 years.
 In return, the insurance company agrees to provide a death benefit (or other benefits as indicated by the policy) if you pass away anytime during that 20-year interval.

-In addition, some term policies use a specific age, not a number of years, to set the time period for the policy.
+In addition, some term policies use a specific age, not several years, to set the period for the policy.
 For example, you may have a term life insurance policy that provides a death benefit up to age 90.
 In some cases, you may be able to receive some cash benefit if you outlive the policy.
 Of course, not all policies offer this.

 Types of Life Insurance - Permanent